kedros-as/pkcs11-proxy/README.rst

 Build and Install for windows
 =============================

-I used crosscompiler on MAC to create 64b staticaly linked (with openssl an gcc runtime)  pkcs11-proxy.dll
+I used MINGW64 cross-compiler on MAC to create 64b staticaly linked (with openssl an gcc runtime)  pkcs11-proxy.dll

+- install mingw-w64 package

+        $ brew install mingw-w64

 - set correct compilers binaries in Toolchain-cross-mingw64.cmake file
 - set correct paths in CMAKE_FIND_ROOT_PATH variable for toolchain and openssl